 These sponsored accounts are run by the influencers themselves (who also have their own celebrated accounts).
 ASOS influencers via their ASOS accounts primarily feature ASOS clothing.

 This is an interesting Instagram campaign strategy as it pulls the existing followers of the established influencer to their new accounts.
-Bonus here- content shared on sponsored Instagram accounts by the influencer is only brand specific.
+The Bonus here- content shared on sponsored Instagram accounts by the influencer is only brand-specific.

-Takeaway – ASOS capitalised on influencer marketing excellently & build a follower base rapidly with their creative marketing tactic.
+Takeaway – ASOS capitalized on influencer marketing excellently & build a follower base rapidly with their creative marketing tactic.

 Running an Instagram advertising campaign is an effective way to engage with your audience & promote your brand.

 Vancouver-based athletic clothing retailer Ryu ran an Instagram marketing campaign through their #WhatsInYourBag hashtag.
 The campaign had twin goals as it promoted their products along with a giveaway.

 Users had to do post photos of what they carry in their gym bag & tag along with the campaign hashtag.
 Users who shared posts with the hashtag were then eligible to win prizes.

 Ryu promoted the campaign heavily on Instagram stories & pushed campaign marketing further this way because the stories feature on Instagram stays above all the other Instagram feeds.
 Campaign promoting on stories is a great way to keep your campaigns top-of-mind with your followers & ensure wide reach.

 Takeaway – Building a successful Instagram campaign strategy around a giveaway is a great way to drive engagement.
 RYU with their #WhatsInYourBag Instagram marketing campaign had active user participation in anticipations of being a giveaway winner.